Zhiyuan-Wei/my_work/README.md

 This is the repository to show my work.

-It includes my projects in Mathematics, Statistics, Computer Science, Finance and Economics.
+It includes my projects in Mathematics, Statistics (including Machine Learning), Computer Science, Finance and Economics.